Azure-Samples/smartbulkcopy/README.md

 Instruct Smart Bulk Coy to truncate tables on the destination before loading them.

-`"check-snapshot": true`
+`"safe-check": "readonly"`

-Check that source database is actually a database snapshot.
+Check that source database is actually a database snapshot or that database is set to readonly mode.
+Using one of the two options is recommended to avoid data modification while copy is in progress as this can lead to inconsistencies.
+Supported values are `readonly` and `snapshot`.
+If you want to disable the safety check use `none`: disabling the security check is *not* recommendded.

 ## Notes on Azure SQL